 Since it started in October 2011, membership of the research network has grown from 16 to 45, with members from 8 different countries including Finland, New Zealand, Spain, the USA and Japan.

 First, the network seeks to help enhance access to academic research already available in one centralised bibliography.

 Second, it seeks to bring together a wide range of academics to provide space for sharing good quality research and facilitating future collaborative research.

 By pursuing our aims we hope the group will become an invaluable, independent resource for policy makers and practitioners searching for evidence on time banking.

-The Network was instigated by Ruth Naughton-Doe, a PhD Student at Bristol University whose research seeks to Evaluate Time Banks in the UK and Lee Gregory, a PhD student at Cardiff University, researching the health policy implications of time bank practice for developing co-production.
+The Network was instigated by Ruth Naughton-Doe, a PhD Student at Bristol University whose research seeks to Evaluate Time Banks in the UK and Lee Gregory, Lecturer in Social Policy at the University of Birmingham.